-The successful use of rituximab was reported in a small number of patients with progressive chronic HP [114].
-Additional data from clinical trials on the role of rituximab for the treatment of ILD are to become available in near future (NCT02990286).
+The successful use of rituximab (RTX) was reported in a small number of patients with progressive chronic HP (cHP) [113].
+Additional data from clinical trials on the role of RTX for the treatment of ILD are to become available in the near future (NCT02990286).

-When should antiinflammatory therapy be started in non-autoimmune ILD?
-For patients with chronic HP (cHP), DIP, silicosis and asbestosis, it is necessary to first rule out that the progression of pulmonary fibrosis is related to continued exposure (e.g. triggering antigen, smoking, occupational exposure).
-With regard to cHP, the risk of progression is higher and the prognosis is poorer if antigen avoidance is not implemented or if the triggering antigen is not known and antigen avoidance therefore not possible [115] [116].
+When should anti-inflammatory therapy be started in non-autoimmune ILD?
+For patients with cHP, desquamative interstitial pneumonia, silicosis, and asbestosis, it is necessary to first rule out that the progression of pulmonary fibrosis is related to continued exposure (e.g., triggering antigen, smoking, occupational exposure).
+With regard to cHP, the risk of progression is higher and the prognosis is poorer if antigen avoidance is not implemented or if the triggering antigen is not known and antigen avoidance therefore not possible [114, 115].
 The authors of this guideline use the following parameters to decide for or against the initiation/increase of antiinflammatory therapy for PPF patients:

-- 1. clinical parameters (e.g. previous response to therapy), - 2.
-HRCT morphology (inflammatory vs. fibrotic), - 3. clinical chemistry (e.g. CRP, IL-6, sIL2R), - 4. differential cytology of BAL, as applicable, and - 5. histology findings.
+- 1. clinical parameters (e.g., previous response to therapy), - 2.
+HRCT morphology (inflammatory vs. fibrotic), - 3. clinical chemistry (e.g., CRP, IL-6, sIL2R), - 4. differential cytology of BAL, as applicable, and - 5. histology findings.

-The decision shall be taken in the context of an ILD multidisciplinary team discussion (ILD Board).

-In the study by Yamagata et al., BAL lymphocytosis <15% was an independent negative predictor for response to antiinflammatory therapy.
-[104].
-In a retrospective study of 91 patients with fibrotic HP, BAL lymphocytosis <20% in conjunction with honeycombing on HRCT was found to be corticosteroid refractory [117].
+The decision shall be taken in the context of an ILD MDD (ILD Board).
+In the study by Yamagata et al. [103], BAL lymphocytosis <15% was an independent negative predictor for response to anti-inflammatory therapy.
+In a retrospective study of 91 patients with fibrotic HP, BAL lymphocytosis <20% in conjunction with honeycombing on HRCT was found to be corticosteroid refractory [116].
 Consequently, a BAL lymphocytosis greater than 20-30% in the absence of a UIP pattern on HRCT may foster an anti-inflammatory treatment strategy.